2xBuild/2xBuild/README.md

-Hi Welcome this is Hanu.
+hey! welcome. this is hanu.
 [Visit Here](https://hanu.sh) for more.

 list of projects i built